tonethar/IGME-430-Fall-2024/exercises/4-simple-http-add-client.md

 5) **Try pushing this code to your remote GitHub/Heroku**
   - Quit your node server (`ctrl-c`)
-  - Run `npm test`
+  - Run `npm test` - and fix any errors before you move on
   - `git status`, `git add .`, `git commit -m "message"`,  `git push`
-  - The `/rich-client.html` endpoint works, but the JS doesn't.
+  - The `/rich-client.html` endpoint on Heroku works, but the JS doesn't
   - Why?
 Check the console!
   - Our `fetch()` code is looking for `http://localhost:3000/helloJSON` - and there is no localhost or port 3000 running on Heroku!